Loux14/Login-System/README.md

 The database is populated with the information.

 When you log in, the hash is compared to the database.
-Once logged, you can see the last 5 log attempts with email and password.
+Once logged, you can see the last 5 log attempts with your email and password.
 You also can see your name and iD.

 # Notes